basnayak-hub/tcga-data-nf/extend_workflow.md

 you just want to have a personal version of the workflow, we recommend you fork the project and appropriately cite it in your work.

-## Fork-PR-merge cycle

-TODO: How to
-Add here

 ## Example: add GENIE3